-- Associated with significant distress in social, occupational, or other activities.
+A mental disorder is associated with significant distress in social, occupational, or other activities.

-- The symptoms and signs are not better explained by a physical health condition or the effects of a substance.
+The symptoms and signs of a mental disorder are not better explained by another mental disorder, a physical health condition or the effects of a substance.

-- Socially deviant behaviour (e.g., political, religious, or sexual) and conflicts that are primarily between the individual and society are not mental disorders unless the deviance or conflict results from a dysfunction in the individual which meets accepted diagnostic criteria.
+Socially deviant behaviour (e.g. political or sexual) and conflicts that are primarily between the individual and society are not necessarily mental disorders, unless the behaviour(s) results from a dysfunction in the individual caused by a mental or physical health condition.